Consultant and Locksmith Schemes

 SCEC Approved Locksmiths maintain mechanical and digital combination locks fitted to SCEC approved containers (listed in the SEEPL).
 SCEC also recommends approved locksmiths are used to install locks and associated hardware in PSPF Security Zones 4 and 5.

-Approval of applicants to the scheme is dependant on the person meeting the criteria and being assessed as a fit and proper person.
+Approval of applicants to the scheme is dependent on the person meeting the criteria and being assessed as a fit and proper person.
 SCEC Approved Locksmiths are required to renew their approval every four years.

 Please note that SCEC Security Zone Consultants and SCEC Approved Locksmiths are not security cleared as part of the this scheme.
 Agencies must confirmed that they are appropriately cleared to work in/on the designated area and hardware/container(s) or appropriately escorted in line with the requirements of the PSPF.